 Understanding the main differences in the two options is essential to make the best choice for your ecommerce store.
 Below, we’ve identified eight ways Shopify and Shopify Plus differ from each other, and what these differences mean for your business.

 1) Shopify Plus partners you with a merchant success manager

 Shopify is known for its outstanding support, but businesses using the standard version of the platform don't have access to dedicated account managers.
 One of the benefits of Shopify Plus is that users have access to the merchant success program, which provides a dedicated manager to each account.
-These merchant success managers are integral in creating a stellar experience for Shopify Plus customers, from launch to solution engineering to ensure your store runs smoothly.
+These merchant success managers are integral in creating a stellar experience for Shopify Plus customers, from serving as launch manager during the migration to solution engineering and prodiving ongoing support so your store runs smoothly.

-2) Shopify Plus gives you access to more customization with Liquid
+2) Shopify Plus gives you in-depth control over your checkout page with Liquid

 A critical aspect of your online store design is the customer checkout experience.
 You get paid only after you collect credit card information, so you need to make sure that customers get that far.
-When a customer navigates away from the checkout screen, most of these prospective sales are gone for good — customers rarely return to abandoned carts.
+When a customer navigates away from the checkout screen, even a full shopping cart means virtually nothing — customers rarely return to abandoned carts.